With Querix Package Manager (QPM), you can install, update and uninstall Lycia as a whole or its components selectively.

 In this chapter, you will learn:

-With Querix Package Manager, you can install these Lycia components:
+With Querix Package Manager, you can install the following Lycia components:

 Runtime is an execution environment for Lycia applications.